behrman/cis/README.md

 This repository contains solutions to the study questions from the book

-J Pearl, M Glymour, NP Jewell.
+Pearl J, Glymour M, Jewell NP.
 Causal Inference in Statistics: A Primer.
 Wiley, 2016.

 The [book’s website](http://bayes.cs.ucla.edu/PRIMER/) contains PDFs for